Wewelsburg: Niederhagen Camp

 Just offsite of Wewelsburg was the smallest German KZ, Niederhagen prison and labour camp.
 Begun on June 17, 1940, the camp was completed the following year and named after Niederhagen Forest, the name Himmler had given to the forest outside the castle several years earlier.

-It began with 480 prisoners from Sachsenhausen, and grew to 1200, consisting chiefly of Soviet POWs and captured foreign labourers shipped to Germany, although early in its life it was also a gathering point for Jehovah's Witness prisoners.
+It began with 480 prisoners from Sachsenhausen, and grew to 1,200, consisting chiefly of Soviet POWs and captured foreign labourers shipped to Germany, although early in its life it was also a gathering point for Jehovah's Witness prisoners.
 Correspondingly, a large percentage of the concentration camp inmates at Niederhagen who were working on the Wewelsburg Castle were indeed Jehovah's Witnesses, perhaps the only place where they constituted the core KZ population.
-During the SS's December 1942 Korherr Report it was reported to have only housed 12 Jews, all of whom had died.
+During the SS's December 1942 Korherr Report, it was reported to have only housed 12 Jews, all of whom had died.

-Of the 3900 prisoners held during the camp's existence, 1285 died of typhus and 56 were formally executed.
+Of the 3,900 prisoners held during the camp's existence, 1,285 died of typhus and 56 were formally executed.
 In August 1942, the Allies began deciphering death tolls transmitted from the camps; Niederhagen had reported 21 deaths for that month.
 The camp was dissolved in 1943 with most of the prisoners resettled in Buchenwald, though several dozen prisoners remained behind, housed directly in Wewelsburg.

-Hauptsturmführer Adolf Haas, who had overseen the camp from its beginning, was transferred to a command position at Bergen-Belsen, while Schutzhaftlagerführer Wolfgang Plaul was transferred to Buchenwald.
-Untersturmführer Hermann Michl had last been recorded at the camp in 1942, and later appeared at the Riga ghetto.
+SS-Hauptsturmführer Adolf Haas, who had overseen the camp from its beginning, was transferred to a command position at Bergen-Belsen, while Schutzhaftlagerführer Wolfgang Plaul was transferred to Buchenwald.
+SS-Untersturmführer Hermann Michl had last been recorded at the camp in 1942, and later appeared at the Riga ghetto.